-- input in the future on both CSO and MS4 matters. - The LRCA and SSA are working with the Public Works Departments of the City of Scranton and the Borough of Dunmore to develop a more

-- Good housekeeping programs and practices for urban water quality parameters for private property owners, commercial and institutional campus managers are being promoted. - "River Watch" Water Monitoring Since its inception in 1991, River Watch has been - and continues to be - one of the LRCA's most successful public participation programs.
+- The LRCA and SSA are working with the Public Works Departments of the City of Scranton and the Borough of Dunmore to develop a more comprehensive LTCP which includes more frequent good housekeeping measures such as street sweeping and catch basin cleaning. - Good housekeeping programs and practices for urban water quality parameters for private property owners, commercial and institutional campus managers are being promoted. - "River Watch" Water Monitoring Since its inception in 1991, River Watch has been - and continues to be - one of the LRCA's most successful public participation programs.
 Teams of volunteers from Lackawanna Valley communities, including senior volunteers, high schools and universities, collect and test water samples at various locations throughout the year.
 Labs at the University of Scranton provide the site for water sample analysis.
 The volunteers also record the presence of macro invertebrates (stoneflies, damselflies, caddisflies, hellgrammites, dragonflies) along the river at four locations in fall and spring.
 This provides especially useful information in assessing water quality since different species live and thrive in response to various levels of pollution. - The LRCA works regularly with the Biology Department of the University of Scranton which now includes water quality testing and analysis along the Lackawanna River in its curriculum.
 This partnership has provided invaluable, high quality data about the river's overall health.
 It provides hands-on, practical experience to future leaders in the environmental science field. - The LRCA works in close partnership with the Lackawanna Valley Chapter Trout Unlimited (TU) on water monitoring programs, and the organization helps to train volunteers to assist with educational programs about water quality, and the effects of pollution.
 TU can provide future volunteers for educational outreach programs, storm drain stenciling, water testing and other programs.
 Because of their interest in the river, they also provide information on illegal discharges and pollution events.